Lucknow–Vindhyachal Intercity Express

-The 14209/14210 Lucknow Vindhyachal Intercity Express is a Express train belonging to Indian Railways that runs between Lucknow and Vindhyachal in India.
+The 14209/14210 Lucknow Vindhyachal Intercity Express is an express train belonging to Indian Railways that runs between Lucknow and Vindhyachal in India.

 Coaches

 The 14209/14210 Lucknow Vindhyachal Intercity Express presently has 1 AC Chair Car, 9 General Second Class and 2 General Unreserved coaches.

 As is customary with Indian Railways, coaches are added/removed as per the demand.

 Service

-The 14209/14210 Lucknow Vindhyachal Intercity Express covers the distance of 284 kilometres in 5 hours 40 mins as 14209 Vindhyachal Lucknow Intercity Express (50.12 km/hr) & 5 hours 45 mins as 14210 Lucknow Vindhyachal Intercity Express (49.39 km/hr).
+The 14209/14210 Lucknow Vindhyachal Intercity Express covers the distance of 284 kilometres in 5 hours 40 mins as 14209 Vindhyachal Lucknow Intercity Express (50.12 km/h) and 5 hours 45 mins as 14210 Lucknow Vindhyachal Intercity Express (49.39 km/h).

 It reverses direction at Allahabad Junction.

 Traction

 It is a total diesel haul train.
 A Lucknow based WDM 3A hauls the train in both directions.

 Time Table

 14210 Lucknow Vindhyachal Intercity Express leaves Lucknow Charbagh on a daily basis at 07:30 hrs IST and reaches Vindhyachal at 13:15 hrs IST.

 On return, 14209 Vindhyachal Lucknow Intercity Express leaves Vindhyachal on a daily basis at 13:45 hrs IST and reaches Lucknow Charbagh at 19:25 hrs IST.